Bay Area Rapid Transit: James Strickland

 On October 14, 2008, track inspector James Strickland was struck and killed by a train as he was walking along a section of track between the Concord and Pleasant Hill BART stations.
 Strickland's death started an investigation into BART's safety alert procedures.
 At the time of the accident, BART had assigned trains headed in opposite directions to a shared track for routine maintenance.
 BART came under further fire in February 2009 for allegedly delaying payment of death benefits to Strickland's family.

 October 2013 incident

-On the afternoon of October 19, 2013, a BART employee and a contractor, who were inspecting tracks, were struck and killed near Walnut Creek by a train being moved for routine maintenance.
-A labor strike by BART's two major unions was underway at the time, which caused BART to use an undertrained operator.
-Instead of the usual 14 weeks of the training, the operator only received four.
-The BART trainer was not in the cab with the operator at the time of impact but was instead in the passenger compartment.
-The National Transportation Safety Board concluded that the accident occurred because BART facilitated access to the railway line.
+On October 19, 2013, a BART engineering manager and contractor were struck and killed by a train near Walnut Creek while inspecting a track defect.
+Due to an ongoing labor strike, both the track workers and the train operators were working outside their usual roles.
+The train was carrying management employees being trained as substitute operators and maintenance workers.
+The track workers were working under a safety protocol known as "simple approval" which required the workers to be aware of train movements and provide their own protection.
+The National Transportation Safety Board found that the "simple approval" practice was the probable cause of the incident.
 BART was fined $600,000 for the incident.

 Crime

+Fare evasion

+In 2019, BART estimated that 5% of riders evade fares, costing an estimated $15 to $25 million annually.
+In March 2023, BART announced plans to install new gates resistant to fare evasion.
+The project, which was projected to cost $90 million, began with a pilot program at West Oakland station and was completed system-wide in August 2025.